 This mixed vegetable curry is so simple to make with less effort and gets ready in less than an hour if you have premade Chettinad masala on hand.
 It makes a good vegan weeknight dinner and goes well with any flatbread, plain rice and mildly flavoured rice.

-Vegetables: Onion, tomato, curry leaves, coriander, carrot, beans, green chillies, green peas, potatoes, ginger-garlic paste.
+Vegetables: Onion, tomato, curry leaves, coriander, carrot, green beans, green chillies, green peas, potatoes, ginger-garlic paste.

 Heat the oil in a skillet or deep bottomed pan over medium heat, add the cumin and let it crackle.